 Either way, this is a great solution if you learn best through someone else’s instruction but are unable to attend a live workshop.
 Webinars are offered for all three health and fitness certifications (CTP, GEI, EP) through ACSM.

 Each of the three certification exams is divided into four categories known as performance domains.
 The domains are individualized to each exam, as is the proportion of total questions they receive.
-In addition, all of the exams test on three different cognitive levels, each of which are tested in all performance domains.
+In addition, all of the exams test on three different cognitive levels, each of which is tested in all performance domains.
 They are:

 - Recall: remembering basic facts, steps, or information involved in a process